Parallel faceted imaging in radio interferometry via proximal splitting (Faceted HyperSARA): I. Algorithm and simulations: Prior model and objective function

 \subsection{Faceting and Faceted HyperSARA prior}

-The proposed Faceted HyperSARA prior builds on the HyperSARA prior, distributing both the average sparsity and the low-rankness prior over multiple spatio-spectral facets to alleviate the computing and storage requirements inherent to HyperSARA.
-In particular, we propose to decompose the 3D image cube into $\nfacet \times C$ spatio-spectral facets, as illustrated in Figure~\ref{fig:facets} and detailed below.
+The proposed Faceted HyperSARA prior builds on the HyperSARA prior, distributing both the average sparsity and the low-rankness prior over multiple spatio-spectral facets to split the computing and memory costs of HyperSARA over a larger number of cores.
+We propose to decompose the 3D image cube into $\nfacet \times \ncube$ spatio-spectral facets as illustrated in Figure~\ref{fig:facets} and detailed in what follows.